Plant Schedules: Getting Started

 Reverting a Schedule Back to 2D (Black-and-White) Symbols

-To revert a schedule back to 2D symbols, turn off Color Render and then either regenerate an existing schedule or run a new schedule again.
+To revert a schedule back to 2D symbols, turn Color Render off and then either regenerate an existing schedule or run a new schedule again.

 Placing a Plant Schedule Showing Color Plants from Xrefs